 AC Management LLC is a separate limited liability company, of which Gogo Inc. is the managing member, established solely for the purpose of granting ownership interests to our officers, other key employees and certain directors.
 The AC Management LLC Plan is a long-term incentive plan, under which certain directors, officers and other key employees received profit participation units in AC Management LLC.
 Units issued under the plan generally vest over a four-year period.
 There is no limit to the period of time over which participants may hold the units, although upon termination of employment, any unvested units held by the participant are forfeited.
 As of March 31, 2012, there were 16,966,667 authorized and 16,570,027 outstanding units under the plan, which represent a proportionate interest in 7,975 shares of common stock of the Company (or approximately 0.00047 shares of common stock per unit).
 Following completion of this offering, all participants in the plan will receive a proportionate distribution of common stock of the Company with respect to the number of vested units that they hold, and common stock attributable to forfeited units will be allocated among participants then currently employed by or serving as a director of the Company in amounts determined by the Compensation Committee.
 Common stock in respect of unvested units will be retained in escrow until the units vest, after which they will be also be paid out in common stock of the Company.
 Mr. Chari holds fully vested AC Management LLC units.
-As of March 31, 2012, beginning on May 10, 2012.
+As of March 31, 2012, Mr. Wade holds 101,562 vested and 23,438 unvested AC Management LLC units, with the unvested units expected to vest in three quarterly installments in 2012, beginning on May 10, 2012.
 None of the other named executive officers participate in the AC Management LLC Plan.